 As specific materials contained in the existing building are not known, estimates were pulled from the Military Base Closure Handbook - A Guide to Construction and Demolition Materials Recovery (CalRecycle 2002).
-According to this handbook, demolition of typical wood (Type V) structures results in a C&D waste stream (by volume) as follows:1
+According to this handbook, demolition of typical brick (Type III) structures results in a C&D waste stream (by volume) as follows:

-- 73 percent wood
+- 73 percent brick

-- 3 percent metal
+- 23 percent wood

-- 18 percent brick
+- 3 percent paperboard

-- 7 percent concrete
+- 2 percent metal

 In addition to the percentages listed above, it is assumed that there are other recyclable "mixed debris" materials present in unknown quantities, which are estimated to comprise 20 percent of the total demolition debris.
 These materials would be too damaged or mixed to be source separated into clean materials and would be disposed of accordingly.
 An additional eight percent of non-recyclable "waste" also was factored into the total waste stream anticipated for demolition of the buildings.
-Factoring in the 28 percent mixed debris and trash that would be generated during demolition, the wood, metal, brick, and concrete breakdown provided in the Military Base Closure Handbook would account for the remaining 72 percent of total waste.
+Factoring in the 28 percent mixed debris and trash that would be generated during demolition, the concrete, brick, wood, paperboard, and metal breakdown provided in the Military Base Closure Handbook would account for the remaining 72 percent of total waste.